fredkk22/Module-1-Challenge/README.md

 ### Commit 8:
     • Added a Commit 7 and Commit 8 notes section to the README file's Table of Contents

+### Commit 9:
+    • Added the "clear: both;" attribute back to the "footer" element selector

 ## Screenshots